“I can explain it to you, but I can’t understand it for you.”

 They visit office hours and ask questions of instructors and TAs.

 They actually know where the study hall is in their fraternity house…and they use it.

 I’m very, very good at my job.
 I will go the extra mile to get the information presented to my student in as many ways I can think of, until I see that lightbulb go off, that aha! moment.

 But I get you or your student, usually, for one hour a week.

 Would you like to be a passenger on a plane where the pilot spent one hour a week on flight instruction?
 How about your doctor?
 Or the pharmacist?
 (That actually could be rather humorous, come to think of it.)

 I wouldn’t be able to accurately brush my teeth if I was only exposed to a one-hour lecture on the material.
 It takes practice.

 I have received calls from parents after their student took a test who were upset that they were paying me, and yet their child performed badly.

 I start a curious conversation about the student’s preparation (let’s call it worm-chewing).
 And as we drill down, the parent starts to realize that the student was going into that test relying solely on using one hour a week with a tutor as their means of preparation.

-Like I said, we are very, very good at our jobs.
+Like I said, I am very, very good at my job.
 But nobody is that good.